Contact Us

 emeric, “the Survivalist”

-Provenance: A fragment of a wolf’s tooth
+Splinter: A fragment of a wolf’s tooth

 Emeric is most at home in the wildlands, preferring the sole company of his wolf companion, Aka, to the business of settled areas.
 Working in tandem they are skilled trackers and wayfinders, always having a strong sense of direction even in the deepest wilderness.